 HLS 790 allows students to work collaboratively with an organization to identify and solve a homeland security, physical security, safety, cybersecurity or emergency management challenges.
 Each group performs a risk assessment in order to identify their client's primary security or preparedness challenges.
 Students then use their skill to identify and apply best practices as countermeasures.
 Students culminate their projects with presentations to their classmates and to their clients.
 The expectation of this class is to develop a professional example of the student's thinking and writing to solve real world security problems.
 Prereq: senior standing, HLS 610 and HLS 760 or consent of coordinator.

 HLS 795 - Independent Study in Homeland Security

 HLS 795 is an independent study in homeland security.
 Its main function will be to allow students to complete a 700 level homeland security course required in the major, but who are not able to take the required course when it is offered.
 HLS 795 can substitute for the required core course.
 In addition, students can also take HLS 795 as a senior level independent study as a variable credit course for students wanting to more deeply explore an area of interest.
 Prereq: Senior standing and permission.
 May be repeated to a maximum of 8 credits.
 Cr/F.

 HLS 799 - Thesis in Homeland Security

-HLS 799 is an alternative professional work experience required by the homeland security major and can substitute for HLS 770.
-Students function fairly independently but still in regular contact with the instructor as they devise a thesis and investigate current issues or challenges to US national security.
-The thsis is a research paper that uses either primary or secondary data collection methods with the expectation that the project be equivalent to the 300 hours interns are obligated to work.
-HLS 799 is graded as Cr/F just as HLS 770.
+HLS 799 is an alternative professional experience required by the homeland security major.
+It is designed to be a substitute for HLS 770 (internship in HLS).
+Students function independently (but keep in regular contact with the instructor) as they devise a thesis topic and write a professional research paper in support of their thesis.
+The thesis is a research paper that uses either mostly secondary data collection methods with the expectation that the project be equivalent to the 180 hours interns are obligated to work.
+Cr/F.